Overview

 | FREE - No Ticket required | $0.00 |

 View Street Amplified will have you dancing in View Street from February to November, with upbeat indie and contemporary musicians performing 11am–3pm on The Capital’s front steps.
-Kicking off from Saturday 28 February, it will feature a mix of Victorian touring artists and local acts.
-The once‑a‑month program promises good vibes and a lively atmosphere for visitors exploring View Street.
-Full lineup announcement coming soon.
+Featuring a mix of Victorian touring artists and local acts, the once‑a‑month program promises good vibes and a lively atmosphere for visitors exploring View Street.

 NEXT UP